patrickwayodi/coldbox/docs/install-coldbox.md

 operating system.

-## Prepare a directory to use for the installation.
+## Prepare a directory to use for the installation

 mkdir ~/apps/coldbox/exp

 cd ~/apps/coldbox/exp

-## Clone the repository.
+## Clone the repository

 git clone https://github.com/patrickwayodi/coldbox.git